 "When I would see people saying, 'What's wrong with you Wisconsin, what are you doing?'
 I would feel like, 'Oh my God, I'm part of the problem,'" Tindall said.

 Backers of the ID law say it was a success.
-The number of provisional ballots, issued to voters who are unable to provide the required documentation, represented a fraction of all ballots cast — less than one half of 1 percent, according to a report by the Wisconsin Election Commission.
+The number of provisional ballots, issued to voters who are unable to provide the required documentation, represented a tiny fraction of all ballots cast — less than one half of 1 percent, according to a report by the Wisconsin Election Commission.
 Election officials are currently reviewing 86 reports of possible voter fraud, of which 70 involved felons who may have voted before having their rights restored.